dbzl-project11/dbzl-project11.github.io/teams/gtWarrriors.md

   - Banned from Master Blast and Rush Blast 2.
 - Syn Shenron
   - Banned from Master Blast and Rush Blast (2) if he has Att+ Blue Potara
-- Baby Vegeta
+- Emperor Pilaf
-  - Must start in base or SS1 forms.
+  - Must start in base form
 - Pan
   - N/A